People Can't Even Agree On When The Decade Ends

 "I count from 1 to 10, not 0 to 9," Chester recently told The Philadelphia Inquirer.
 As an example, he said, "When I turned 50, I told people that I was in the last year of my 40s."

-As for the disputes over defining decades — and where they often break out — Chester said, "This is one of those situations where no matter what side you're on, you're probably going to get into a bar fight."
+As for the disputes over defining decades — and where they often break out — Chester said, "this is one of those situations where no matter what side you're on, you're probably going to get into a bar fight."

 Dilemmas over marking time have been going on for years.
 In the late 1990s, the Library of Congress's estimable Ruth S. Freitag famously compiled a 57-page research document titled The Battle of the Centuries, in which she called out people who celebrate any era before its time.

-"When the encyclopedia of human folly comes to be written, a page must be reserved for the minor imbecility of the battle of the centuries--the clamorous dispute as to when a century ends," Freitag wrote.
-Noting that there was no "year 0" in history, she added, "In fact, there has never been a system of recording reigns, dynasties, or eras that did not designate its first year as the year 1."
+"When the encyclopedia of human folly comes to be written, a page must be reserved for the minor imbecility of the battle of the centuries — the clamorous dispute as to when a century ends," Freitag wrote.
+Noting that there was no "year 0" in history, she said, "In fact, there has never been a system of recording reigns, dynasties, or eras that did not designate its first year as the year 1."

 To bolster her argument, Freitag, who was then a senior science specialist in the library's Science and Technology Division, cited historical records that showed similar disputes had erupted when calendars were turned to 1900.